Careers with WMPD

 - Oral Board Interview - Consists of standardized questions/situations that are asked to each candidate.
 Candidates will be rated separately by each board member in the following areas: oral communication skills, interpersonal skills, and decision making skills.
 Candidates who successfully pass the oral board interview will move onto the next step.

-- Command Staff Review / Police Chief's Interview - Candidates will be interviewed and a collaborated hiring decision will be made based on their overall performance during the selection process.
+- Command Staff Interview - Candidates will be interviewed and a collaborated hiring decision will be made based on their overall performance during the selection process.
 The Chief of Police will render the final decision on the suitability for employment of candidates and has the option of extending a conditional offer of employment to a candidate(s).

-Candidates who receive a conditional offer of employment will be scheduled for a physical abilities test, polygraph, psychological, medical examinations, and drug screening.
+Candidates who receive a conditional offer of employment will be scheduled for a polygraph, psychological, medical examination, and drug screening.
 Candidates will be required to:

 - Submit to an extensive background investigation.